PencilCode/codegym/src/documents/ref/variables.html.md

 <h3>Variable Names and Strings</h3>

-A variable can also remember any sequence of text characters, called a <em>string</em>.
+A variable can also remember any word or other sequence of characters, called a <em>string</em>.

 <pre class="jumbo">
 song = "GEC"